pburkholder/career-dr/DR.md

     SLIDE: Wartime AssemblyWomen

 20. Three: Don't bow out of opportunites for giving employees a voice.
 A more competitive, productive workplace is possible.
 Assess reality, not myths, if a union comes knocking.
-And on that note, I'll take my own bow - Thank you so much for your time & attention.
+And on that, I'll take my own bow - Thank you so much for your time & attention.
 (16s)

     SLIDE: Taking a Bow